GregDoesStuff/GregDoesStuff/README.md

 - 🌱 I’m currently learning the basics, studying for my Security+ first, and building on my knowledge base of IT/Networking experience.
 - 💞️ I’m looking to collaborate on Cybersecurity topics!
 - 📫 How to reach me?
-On Twitter @GregWilsonTahoe
+On Twitter <a href="https://twitter.com/GregWilsonTahoe ">@GregWilsonTahoe</a>.

 <p align="center">
   <img src="2-17-2023 7-34-18 PM.jpg" height="600px" width="600px" >